Mallinckrodt: Corporate changes

 The company issued public shares in 1954.
-Viewed as an attractive takeover target in the era of leveraged buyouts, Mallinckrodt was bought by Avon Products in 1982 and largely kept intact as a business entity.
+Viewed as an attractive takeover target in the era of leveraged buyouts, Mallinckrodt was bought by Avon Products in 1982, and largely kept intact as a business entity.
 Just four years later it was sold to International Minerals and Chemical Corporation.
 After re-brandings, spin-offs and other changes of corporate identity Mallinckrodt was again sold in 2000 to Tyco International.

+Cocaine processing from Coca-Cola's coca plants

+Coca-Cola includes a coca leaf extract as an ingredient prepared by Stepan Company in Maywood, New Jersey.
+The plant is the only commercial entity in the United States authorized by the Drug Enforcement Administration to import coca leaves, which come primarily from Peru via the National Coca Company.
+The plant extracts the cocaine from the coca plants and sells it to Mallinckrodt for medicinal purposes.